 Brazil is the largest country in South America and is often compared to the U.S. due to its colonial past and racial makeup.
 It is known for its natural beauty, music, talent for sports, and growing economy, which has made studying Portuguese even more valuable.
 Salvador, located in the state of Bahia, is the third largest city in the country and is home to the largest Afro-Brazilian population.
 Its architecture, food, music, religions, and culture have fused European, African, and indigenous elements.
 The city's historic center is famous for its beautiful cobblestone streets and colonial buildings in Renaissance, Baroque, and Art Deco styles.
 UNESCO declared it a World Heritage Site in 1985.

-Students will take Portuguse language courses and a culture course.
-Courses will be taught by local instructors and KU faculty and staff.
+Students will take Portuguese language courses taught by both local instructors and KU faculty and staff.
 Additionally, there will be site visits and guest lectures given by locals.